Atherton Real Estate & Ultra-Private Estates in 94027

 The Social Heart: Menlo Circus Club

-Because Atherton has no commercial zones, social life revolves around the historic Menlo Circus Club — a private, members-only institution located within the town.
-From world-class equestrian facilities and polo matches to tennis, swimming, and gala events, the club functions as the community's living room.
-Residents who require the broader restaurant and retail amenity set use the neighboring downtowns of Menlo Park and Palo Alto daily — both are within a five-minute drive.
-The Stanford Shopping Center, Oak + Violet, and Selby's in Redwood City form the practical day-to-day amenity corridor for most residents.
+Because Atherton has no commercial zones, social life revolves around the historic Menlo Circus Club -- a private, members-only institution located within the town.
+From world-class equestrian facilities and polo matches to tennis, swimming, and gala events, the club functions as the community's primary social venue.
+Residents who require the broader restaurant and retail amenity set use the neighboring downtowns of Menlo Park and Palo Alto daily -- both are within a five-minute drive.

 The Atherton Amenity Map

-Where residents actually go — and how far
+Where residents actually go -- and how far from 94027

-Fine Dining Selby's (Michelin) Redwood City 5 min
+Fine Dining Selby's (Michelin-recognized) Redwood City 5 min

 Fine Dining Oak + Violet Menlo Park 5 min

-Luxury Shopping Stanford Shopping Center (Hermès, Cartier) Palo Alto 8 min
+Luxury Shopping Stanford Shopping Center (Hermes, Cartier, Neiman Marcus) Palo Alto 8 min

 Cultural Center for Performing Arts, Menlo-Atherton Menlo Park 5 min

-Nature / Park Holbrook-Palmer Park (22 acres) Atherton In-town
+Park / Nature Holbrook-Palmer Park (22 acres, town-owned) Atherton In-town

-Wine Country La Honda Winery, Thomas Fogarty Winery Santa Cruz Mountains 25 min
+Wine Country Thomas Fogarty Winery, La Honda Road Santa Cruz Mountains 25 min

-Private Club Menlo Circus Club (equestrian, polo, tennis) Atherton In-town
+Private Club Menlo Circus Club (equestrian, polo, tennis, swimming) Atherton In-town

-Airport San Francisco International (SFO) San Mateo County 20 min
+Airport San Francisco International Airport (SFO) San Mateo County 20 min

 Schools

 Atherton is served by the Las Lomitas Elementary School District, consistently ranked among the top five public elementary districts in California.
-For secondary education, residents have access to both elite private institutions and one of the Bay Area's strongest public high schools.
+For secondary education, residents access both elite private institutions and one of the Bay Area's strongest public high school programs.

-• Sacred Heart Schools — Private, PK–12.
-One of the most academically competitive schools on the Peninsula with an Ivy-track college counseling program.
+• Sacred Heart Schools -- Private, PK-12.
+One of the most academically competitive schools on the Peninsula with an Ivy-track college counseling program and campus located within Atherton.

-• Menlo School — Private, 6–12.
-Known for STEM and strong college placement in the UC system and East Coast universities.
+• Menlo School -- Private, grades 6-12.
+Strong STEM programs, excellent college placement in UC system and East Coast universities.

-• Menlo-Atherton High School — Public, 9–12.
+• Menlo-Atherton High School -- Public, grades 9-12.
 Competitive academics with strong AP and IB programs.

 Frequently Asked Questions